 - 321. Extent of Hazard.
 The hazard shall be so isolated from other hazards or combustibles that fire will not spread outside the protected area.
 The entire hazard shall be protected.
-The hazard shall include all areas that are or may become coated by combustible liquids or shallow solid coatings such as areas subject to spillage, leakage, dripping, splashing, or condensation, and all associated materials or equipment such as freshly coated stock, drain boards, hoods, ducts, etc., that might extend fire outside or lead fire into the protected area. - 322.
+The hazard shall include all areas that are or may become coated by combustible liquids or shallow solid coatings such as areas subject to spillage, leakage, dripping, splashing, or condensation, and all associated materials or equipment such as freshly coated stock, drain boards, hoods, ducts, etc., that might extend fire outside or lead fire into the protected area. - 3211.
+A series of interexposed hazards may be subdivided into smaller groups or sections with the approval of the authority having jurisdiction.
+Systems for such hazards shall be designed to give immediate independent protection to adjacent groups or sections as needed. - 322.
 Location of Hazard.
 The hazard may be indoors, partly sheltered or completely out of doors.
-It is essential that the carbon dioxide discharge be such that winds or strong air currents do not impair the protection.
+It is essential that the carbon dioxide discharge shall be such that winds or strong air currents do not impair the protection.